jtamames/SqueezeMeta/README.md

 11) Estimation of taxa abundances
 12) Estimation of function abundances
 13) Merging of previous results to obtain the ORF table
-14) Binning with MaxBin
+14) Binning with different methods
-15) Binning with MetaBAT
-16) Binning integration with DAS tool
+15) Binning integration with DAS tool
-17) Taxonomic assignment of bins, and check for taxonomic disparities
+16) Taxonomic assignment of bins, and check for taxonomic disparities
-18) Checking of bins with CheckM
+17) Checking of bins with CheckM
-19) Merging of previous results to obtain the bin table
+18) Merging of previous results to obtain the bin table
-20) Merging of previous results to obtain the contig table
+19) Merging of previous results to obtain the contig table
-21) Prediction of kegg and metacyc patwhays for each bin
+20) Prediction of kegg and metacyc patwhays for each bin
-22) Final statistics for the run
+21) Final statistics for the run

 Detailed information about the different steps of the pipeline can be found in the PDF manual.